ShayanDZ/BP_SudokuGame/README.md

 ### The Sudoku
 ![image](https://github.com/user-attachments/assets/92b1bfab-93ef-4495-9146-67e4f8821a04)

-you won't be able to change the *fixed numbers*.
 ### The Leaderboard
 It shows all the rocords.

+## Game Rules

++ You must complete the sudoku before the timer reaches 00:00 .
++ You won't be able to change the *fixed numbers* .
++ If you close the Game from the window nothing will be saved .

+## User Abilities

++ You can use **ESC** key to enter pause menu during the game.
++ You can save the game in the pause menu and use option 2 to continu playing it.

+[x] Hope you have fun